 Others warn that a government-run system would dissuade the next generation from pursuing careers in medicine.
 Without the option to go into private practice, those considering a career in medicine may take their talents elsewhere and look for careers in the private sector where they can make more money.

 Some fear that switching to a single-payer system would also reduce patient flexibility.
 Patients will still be able to see the provider of their choice, but cost limitations may go in place that would prevent patients from accessing certain procedures or expensive tests.
+Some argue this may lead to longer wait times and other potentially dangerous delays.
 Patients may have to seek government approval before accessing these services or prove that they are medically necessary, reducing individual autonomy in the healthcare industry.
 However, there’s no guarantee that such cost limitations would go into place or that the government would ration certain services or medications to lower costs.

 Those against universal coverage also tend to be wary of the federal government’s ability to handle such a massive undertaking.
 The entire country would have to switch over to a new system during the first 10 years after launch, leading to widespread unemployment and massive confusion among consumers and businesses.
 Opponents often point to the launch of the Affordable Care Act website, which crashed just a short while after going public back in 2013.

-The transition to a single-payer system could turn out to be costly and may drag on for many years, dramatically reshaping the American economy as we know it today.
-This could lead to long wait times, mismanaged healthcare services, and the unlawful closure of private healthcare businesses, such as those in private insurance industry.
+The transition to a single-payer system could turn out to be costly and may drag on for many years, dramatically reshaping the American economy and medical billing as we know it today.

 Switching to a universal healthcare system won’t be easy, but it could dramatically improve, or harm, the country’s current system, depending on your point of view.
-Universal healthcare continues to be a hot-button issue in politics and the medical community.
+There are many potential universal healthcare pros and cons to consider, regardless of where you stand on the issue.
+In any case, Medicare for All will continue to be a hot-button issue in politics and the medical community for years to come.
 Learn more about this issue as it continues to dominate the headlines.